Special Forces: World's Toughest Test: Cast

-The Directing Staff (DS) instructors are: Rudy Reyes, a former United States Recon Marine; Jason Fox, a former SBS operator; Mark 'Billy' Billingham, an ex-SAS Sergeant Major and Remi Adeleke, a veteran Navy SEAL Senior Chief.
+The Directing Staff (DS) instructors are: Rudy Reyes, a former United States Recon Marine; Jason 'Foxy' Fox, a former SBS operator; Mark 'Billy' Billingham, an ex-SAS Sergeant Major and Remi Adeleke, a veteran Navy SEAL Senior Chief.
 Adeleke did not return for Season 2, and was replaced by Jovon 'Q' Quarles, another veteran Navy SEAL.
 The series is narrated by Shaun Dooley, the same narrator for the original British series.